 • Energy efficiency

-A dirty air filter can reduce airflow, make the coil extremely cold and freeze it.
+A dirty air filter can reduce airflow, make the coil very cold and cause it to freeze.
 As the coil melts, it can make the drain pan overflow.
-We suggest checking your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.
+We suggest inspecting your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.

 Why Is My Air Conditioner Leaking Freon?

-Your air conditioner uses coolant to move heat.
-If your air conditioner was installed before 2011, it probably has R-22 Freon.
-Over time, chemicals in Freon can eat through metal and cause leaks.
+Your air conditioner needs coolant to transfer heat.
+If your air conditioner was put in before 2011, it probably uses R-22 Freon.
+Over time, chemicals in Freon can eat away at metal and cause leaks.

 • Bubbling or hissing sounds by the air conditioner